grafana/agent/docs/sources/flow/config-language/expressions/_index.md

 Expressions represent or compute values you can assign to attributes within a configuration.

 Basic expressions are literal values, like `"Hello, world!"` or `true`.
-Expressions may also do things like [refer to values][] exported by components, perform arithmetic, or [call functions][].
+Expressions may also do things like [refer to values](ref:refer-to-values) exported by components, perform arithmetic, or [call functions](ref:call-functions).

 You use expressions when you configure any component.
-All component arguments have an underlying [type][].
+All component arguments have an underlying [type](ref:type).
 River checks the expression type before assigning the result to an attribute.

-{{% docs/reference %}}
-[refer to values]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/config-language/expressions/referencing_exports"
-[refer to values]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/config-language/expressions/referencing_exports"
-[call functions]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/config-language/expressions/function_calls"
-[call functions]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/config-language/expressions/function_calls"
-[type]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/config-language/expressions/types_and_values"
-[type]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/config-language/expressions/types_and_values"
-{{% /docs/reference %}}